SysKitTeam/docs-point/docs/releases/cloud/point-2026-03-24-release-note.md

   * Escalations help you set up additional actions when Workspace Reviews become overdue.
   * The following types of escalations are available:
     * Add manager to CC
-    * Add specific people or group to CC
+    * Add specific people or groups to CC
     * E-mail to task owners
     * Archive the workspace
     * Restrict site access